vectara/vectara-ingest/crawlers/CRAWLERS.md

 The `html_processing` configuration defines a set of special instructions that can be used to ignore some content when extracting text from HTML:
 - `ids_to_remove` defines an (optional) list of HTML IDs that are ignored when extracting text from the page.
 - `tags_to_remove` defines an (optional) list of HTML semantic tags (like header, footer, nav, etc) that are ignored when extracting text from the page.
+- `classes_to_remove` defines an (optional) list of HTML "class" types that are ignored when extracting text from the page.

 <br>**Note**: when specifying regular expressions it's recommended to use single quotes (as opposed to double quotes) to avoid issues with escape characters.